Can You Take Probiotics With Antibiotics? Yes, Here’s How

 Probiotics are effective at curing and preventing bacterial vaginosis (an overgrowth of bacteria in the vagina), especially when taken with antibiotics 12.

-And in men with infections of the genital tract, probiotics added to antibiotics can be much more effective at clearing the infection than antibiotics alone 13
+And in men with infections of the genital tract, probiotics added to antibiotics have been associated with higher infection clearance rates than antibiotics alone 13.

-Probiotics can both combat antibiotic side effects and restore balance to the gut microbiome, according to high-quality research.
+Probiotics may help restore balance to the gut microbiome and combat antibiotic side effects, according to high-quality research.

 So, when we take an antibiotic, especially for a longer length of time or repeated rounds, we may experience some unpleasant side effects, such as diarrhea, a yeast infection, or gastrointestinal pain or bloating.